DevJoeyTapic/responsive_dashboard/README.md

-# Responsive Dashboard using HTML and CSS
+# Responsive Dashboard using HTML, CSS and Javascript